 But enough about the aesthetics, what about the coffee?

 On this level, there’s very little that the folks at Gaggia haven’t thought of.
-From grinding beans to 18 different levels of coarseness to providing a place to heat your cup, brewing with the Titanium Super Automatic is, for the most part, a joy.
-It’s fast, responsive and, when you’re done playing, straightforward to clean and maintain.
+From grinding beans to 18 different levels of coarseness to providing a place to heat your cup of coffee, brewing with the Titanium Super Automatic is, for the most part, a joy.
+It’s fast, responsive, and when you’re done playing, straightforward to clean and maintain.

-In fact, the word that springs to mind with regard the Titanium Super Automatic is ’control’.
+In fact, the word that springs to mind with regard to the Titanium Super Automatic is ’control’.

 One of the most impressive features is the double-brew system.
 By incorporating a brewing boiler and additional steaming boiler, it significantly reduces the gap between brewing the espresso and heating the milk.

 The Titanium also boasts a Super Automatic coffee center that moistens and conditions the ground coffee and ensures the aromatic oils get the chance to fully leech out before the high-pressure pump is activated to maximize flavor extraction (at eight to ten atmospheres of pressure).

 Beyond just the basic settings, the Titanium Super Automatic includes such extras as a dose control feature that lets you choose between six and nine grams of coffee per shot.
 You can also experiment with five different temperature settings and a bypass doser for ground coffee.